-There are so many camera settings and factors to be aware of but all you want to do is take a nice photo!
+There are so many camera settings and factors to be aware of, but all you want to do is take a nice photo!
 Can’t you just stick to shooting in automatic mode and forget about learning the settings?
-I mean, the photos don’t look that bad.
-Right?

-I know it seems hard but trust me, it’s not as bad as it feels.
-With a little practice, this will soon be second nature and you’ll be able to capture even better images than what you are right now.
+I know it seems complicated, but trust me, it’s not as bad as it feels.
+With a bit of practice, this will soon be second nature.

 What is ISO?